 He is serving as reviewers of numerous technical journals such as IEEE Trans.
 Microwave Theory and Techniques (T-MTT), Electronics Letter, IEEE Microwave and Wireless Components Letters and in the technical program review committee member of IEEE Microwave Theory and Techniques Society (IEEE MTT-S) International Microwave Symposium (IMS) in the “power amplifier devices and circuits” and held session chair positions numerous times at IMS.
 He has served as NSF panelists.
 He has published more than 60 papers in international journals and conferences and holds two US patents.
 He is a senior member of IEEE.

-• Integrated circuits development in the area of microwave/millimeter-wave and optical wave interactions.
+- Integrated circuits development in the area of microwave/millimeter-wave energy harvesting.

 1. Digital Integrated Circuits (VLSI Design)